What is a laser?

 Fractional laser resurfacing works by treating only a fraction of the skin and therefore leaving some healthy skin behind for quicker recovery.
-Fractional resurfacing can be ablative (using CO2 laser) or non-ablative (Fraxel).
+Fractional resurfacing can be ablative (using Acupulse CO2 laser) or non-ablative (Fraxel).
 It has been shown that by fractional resurfacing, one can still get a nice amount of collagen production and improvement of skin wrinkles and age spots.
-There are a number of ablative fractional resurfacing technologies available on the market including the Active Fx, Deep Fx, Max Fx, Mixto, Profractional, and Pixel.
-We use a highly effective and proven method of fractional CO2 resurfacing using the Lumenis laser platform used for Active Fx, Deep Fx, Max Fx, and Pigment Fx.
+There are a number of ablative fractional resurfacing technologies available on the market including the Acupulse (Active Fx, Deep Fx, Total Fx, Max Fx), Mixto, Profractional, and Pixel.
+We use a highly effective and proven method of fractional CO2 resurfacing using the Lumenis Acupulse laser platform used for Active Fx, Deep Fx, Total Fx, Max Fx, and Pigment Fx.
 Non-ablative fractional resurfacing is performed using the Fraxel laser.

 What is Fraxel?